Table of contents

 Nnormal shaves every possible ounce for an almost weightless feel underfoot.
 A nitrogen-infused midsole cuts bulk without sacrificing responsiveness, and thin but light uppers keep weight as low as possible.

 The downside of such low weight is a dip in comfort.
-While Kjerag’s founder, Killian Jornet, easily crushes 100 miles in these shoes, the rest of us didn’t have such an easy time.
-Ian ran in the Kjerag up to 26 miles, but his feet didn’t feel as fresh or spry as a shoe with more cushioning.
+While Nnormal’s founder, Killian Jornet, easily crushes 100 miles in these shoes, the rest of us didn’t have such an easy time.
+On runs of two hours or longer, our feet didn’t feel as fresh or spry as a shoe with more cushioning.
 If you’re focused on speed, the minimal feel is exceptional, but if you want all-day comfort, they may be too stripped-down.

 Durability

-Don’t let the Kjerag’s ultralight status fool you – this shoe is resilient.
-It’s unusual for an ultralight product to also be this long lasting, but these things break the mold.
-Ian’s put over 500 miles on his pair in rough desert trails and harsh Colorado backcountry, and they continue to hold up better than footwear that weigh many ounces more.
+Don’t let the Kjerag’s ultralight status fool you — this shoe is impressively resilient.
+It’s unusual for an ultralight product to also be this long-lasting, but these things break the mold.
+We put over 500 miles on the original Kjerags in rough desert trails and harsh Colorado backcountry, and they continue to hold up better than footwear that weighs many ounces more.

 The upper blends Kevlar with a tight weave.
 Minimalist rubber overlays at the toe bumper and along the sides of the shoe create a fairly rugged shell that resists abrasions from rocks and roots.
 The outsole is a single piece of rubber with no holes or gaps, and we’ve yet to experience a blowout or peeling.
 The craftsmanship is top-notch, making Kjerags a solid choice for runners who push their gear to the limit.